 Gastritis

 Gastritis is inflammation of the stomach lining.
-It’s a common condition that has several possible causes – find out about the symptoms and how it’s treated.
+It’s a common condition that has several possible causes – discover the symptoms and how it’s treated.

 What is gastritis?